peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 The nonce endpoint MUST be protected by TLS to prevent eavesdropping and man-in-the-middle attacks.

 The server MUST securely generate and store the symmetric key used to encrypt the nonce.
-The key MUST NOT be provided to the client.
+The key MUST NOT be provided to the Client.

 The robustness of the encryption key plays a crucial role in the security of the nonce endpoint.
 The following considerations should be taken into account: